wearvr/pico-vr-unity-sdk-instructions/Readme.md

 * A version of Unity 5.2 or greater (tested up to 2017.2.0) - there are known issues with Unity5.3.5f1.
 * Either an Android 4.4 (or later) phone running Android API Level 19 or above, or a Pico Goblin headset
 * JDK v1.7.0_01 or later

+### User accounts and adding in-app purchases

+To access user information on the Pico Goblin headset, or add in-app purchases to your VR content, your app will normally need to already be [registered through WEARVR](https://users.wearvr.com/apps) to generate the necessary access credentials.

+If this is a problem, you can get in touch via `devs@wearvr.com` to discuss your needs.

 ## Overview